7 Ways to build a positive student teacher relationship

 As the teacher in your classroom, you have the capability to set the precedence with expectations.
 If you form a positive teacher student relationship and have high expectations, your classroom will follow suit and become a positive and supportive space with motivational learners.
 Teachers who support their students in their learning environment can positively impact their social and academic outcomes, which is important for the long-term trajectory of school and eventually employment.

 The association between academic improvement and a positive teacher student relationship is students’ motivation and desire to learn.
-Students who perceive their relationship with their teacher as positive, warm and close are motivated to be more engaged in school and to improve their academic achievement.
+Students who perceive their relationship with their teacher as positive, warm, and close are motivated to be more engaged in school and to improve their academic achievement.

-There isn’t a one size fits all when it comes to building relationships with our students.
-Every student has a unique story; therefore, every student deserves a unique relationship with you.
+There isn’t a one-size-fits-all when it comes to building relationships with our students.
+Every student has a unique story.
+Therefore, every student deserves a unique relationship with you.
 Let’s look at how you can begin to build those unique relationships.

 1. Say hello and goodbye every single day